You are currently viewing 25 Free Things to Do in San DiegoPin

 1. Visit One of the Many Beaches →

 We’ll just get the obvious one out of the way.
-We all know that San Diego is known for its sunny weather and its beaches.
+San Diego is known for its sunny weather and its beaches.
 There are over 30 beaches, and in most cases, it’s relatively easy to find free parking.
 If you have your own gear, you can surf, snorkel, kayak, paddle board, or scuba dive anytime for free too.
 Lately, our favorite beach has been Imperial Beach with the pier.

 More: Your Complete List of San Diego Beaches

-2. Stand on Potato Chip ROck
+2. Stand on Potato Chip Rock

 Ramona, 92065, map